History of the Forts and Lighthouses of Salvador

 Nossa Senhora de Mont Serrat Fort – Salvador da Bahia

-The Governor-General, Diogo de Mendonça Furtado, was imprisoned and the capital of the State of Brazil conquered and a new government established by the Dutch nobleman Johan Van Dorth.
-In front of the fort, there is a plaque reminding visitors: “On July 17 / 1624 was / killed in this / place the Dutch gene / ral / João van Dorth).
+In May 1624, the fort took part in the confrontations during the invasion of Bahia and prevented the Dutch from landing, but was eventually taken by the enemy in a new attack on the city.
+The Governor-General, Diogo de Mendonça Furtado, was imprisoned and the capital of the State of Brazil was conquered by the Dutch nobleman Johan Van Dorth.
+In front of the fort, there is a plaque reminding visitors: ‘On 17 July / 1624 the Dutch gene / ral / João van Dorth was / killed on this / site’.

 Forte Nossa Senhora de Mont Serrat em Salvador BA